The Warmth of Other Suns: Adaptations

 In 2012, Ballet Memphis commissioned a production inspired by The Warmth of Other Suns entitled "Party of the Year."
 The ballet, choreographed by Matthew Neenan, is about a birthday bash on Christmas 1970 and is based on characters in the book.

 In 2015, a television adaptation of The Warmth of Other Suns was announced.
 Executive produced by Shonda Rhimes, the book was slated for a limited historical drama series.
-The project is currently in development with Shondaland, Rhimes' production company.
+The project was reported to be in development with Shondaland, Rhimes' production company.
+As of 2026, there have been no additional updates.